Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/3_Basic_Programming_Course.md

 Conditional expression consists of operator and operand.
 Take "**a\<4**" for example. "**a**" and "**4**" are operand ，and "**\<**" is operator.

 Judgment conditions can be any element with Boolean properties, including data, variables, and expressions composed of variables and operators.
-If its Boolean property is "**True**", the condition holds; if it is "**False**", the condition doesn't hold.
+If its Boolean property is "**True**", the condition holds; if it is `False`, the condition doesn't hold.

 The table lists the commonly used operators by conditional expression.